nteuber74/King-Gizzard-Database/README.md

 -Filtering by sound quality and source

 In future:

--Adding information about the albums that the songs are on to determine frequencies -Adding information on noteworthy teases and filtering by them -Linking queries for famous sequences to checkboxes (Inner Cell trilogy, Mind Fuzz Medley, etc)
+-Adding information about the albums that the songs are on to determine frequencies

+-Adding information on noteworthy teases and filtering by them

+-Linking queries for famous sequences to checkboxes (Inner Cell trilogy, Mind Fuzz Medley, etc)

+-Random show/random song

+-Analyzing which setlist was closest to my tastes